informatik-mannheim/HSMA-CTT/setup.md

     DB_USER=XXbPWmwdRW
     DB_PW=grEtwOBI4E
     # Add the user credentials for the site, see docker-compose for more information
+    # Note that user accounts are recreated on every startup from this variable and are not persisted anywhere else.
     USER_CREDENTIALS=user,$2a$10$WUJevKFYLHfIheVZ3yv7J.7uIHeoPV8fAb9wFqdW50kFD8O4EWJ4u,USER;
     # AES Secret used to encrypt personal data in the database
     DB_ENCRYPTION_SECRET=corona-ctt-20201